Table of Contents

 What should I do if the migration fails?

 If migration fails, restore the data from your backup and identify the root cause of the issue.
-Depending on the failure, you may need to retry the migration using different tools or methods.
+Depending on the failure, you may need to retry the migration with different tools or methods.
 Always have a rollback plan in place.